maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Version 4.3

+Version 4.3 represents a major internal re-engineering of STACK, with a new dedicated parser and an updated mechanism for connecting to Maxima.
+This is a significant improvement, refactoring some of the oldest code and unblocking progress to a wide range of requested features.

 CHANGES:
 * In the forbidden words we now match whole words not substrings.
+* Removed the RegExp answer test.

 DONE:

 * Removed the Maxima MathML code (which wasn't connected or used).
 * Add in extra option `simp` to inputs.
 * Add in extra options in the input `allowempty` and `hideanswer`.
-* Removed the RegExp answer test.

 TODO: